-No NFL player draft unfolds the same way, and that’s one reason why Chiefs Digest is conducting a series of situatonal scenarios for the 2021 to see how things might play out for general manager Brett Veach and the Chiefs.
+No NFL player draft unfolds the same way, and that’s one reason why Chiefs Digest is conducting a series of situational scenarios for the 2021 draft to see how things might play out for general manager Brett Veach and the Chiefs.

 The scenario for this draft is focusing on the left tackle position.
 That remains one of the biggest needs for the Chiefs, and the goal here is coming out with an upgrade at left tackle, then focusing on the best players available while addressing short- and long-term team needs.

 Here are the house rules for mock draft 1.0: